mblstamps/stamps2018/kmer_tutorial/sourmash.md

 [Kraken tool](https://ccb.jhu.edu/software/kraken/) does the same LCA classification as sourmash.

 Above, we've shown you a few things that you can use sourmash for.
+Briefly,

+* clustering of samples by Jaccard similarity

+* quick search of large databases

+* decomposition of metagenomes into known genomes

+We recommend using sourmash for an initial look at your data, following which you should do lots of additional investigation!

 Here is a (non-exclusive) list of other uses that we've been thinking about --

 * detect contamination in sequencing data;